jumpnow/jumpnowtek-site/_posts/2016-07-09-An-upgrade-strategy-for-embedded-Linux-systems.md

 layout: post
 title: An upgrade strategy for embedded Linux systems
 description: "Implementing a simple upgrade strategy for deployed embedded Linux systems"
-date: 2016-07-09 14:00:00
+date: 2016-09-21 13:44:00
-categories: linux
+categories: yocto
-tags: [linux, embedded, beaglebone, gumstix, overo, duovero, yocto, upgrade]
+tags: [linux, embedded, upgrades, beaglebone, gumstix, overo, duovero]
 ---

-Here is a simple upgrade strategy for deployed small board Linux systems like [Gumstix][gumstix], [BeagleBones][beagleboard] or others running off an *SD card* or *eMMC*.
+Here is a simple upgrade strategy for deployed small board Linux systems like [Gumstix][gumstix], [BeagleBones][beaglebone] or others running off an *SD card* or *eMMC*.

-These boards use [U-Boot][uboot] for the *bootloader* and when I work with them run a Linux distribution built with tools from the [Yocto Project][yocto].
+These boards use [U-Boot][uboot] for the *bootloader* and run a Linux distribution built with tools from the [Yocto Project][yocto].

 The upgrades I am considering here are *full-system* upgrades, everything but the *bootloader*.
 These are not incremental upgrades using package managers like rpm, apt or opkg.

-*Full-system* upgrades are nice because they are *atomic* and easy to rollback to a known good system assuming the previous system was not modified.
+*Full-system* upgrades are nice because they are *atomic* and easy to rollback to a known good state assuming the previous system was not modified.

-The drawback to *full-system* upgrades was traditionally the size when distributing (bandwidth) and the system resources when installing (not enough space for two systems).
+The drawback to *full-system* upgrades is traditionally the size when distributing (bandwidth) and the system resources when installing (not enough space for two systems, takes too long to run the upgrade).

 With the embedded Linux systems I work on these are typically non-issues.